-The Committee convened on 19 occasions in 2018, typically meeting on a fortnightly basis or more or less frequently as required.
+The Committee convened on 16 occasions in 2019, typically meeting on a fortnightly basis or more or less frequently as required.
 The Credit Committee plays a critical role in advising the Board on NAMA credit policy and in ensuring that credit decision making in relation to debtors is consistent with Board policy.

-The Credit Committee is responsible for the approval or rejection of credit applications within its delegated authority (DA) level (below Board level DA but exceeding the credit approval authority delegated to the NAMA Chief Executive and Head of Asset Management & Recovery/Head of Residential Delivery by the Board).
-The Committee is required to operate in a considered and timely manner in order to support efficient credit-related decision making with respect to its debtor connections.
+The Credit Committee is responsible for the approval or rejection of credit applications within its delegated authority level (below Board level delegated authority but exceeding the credit approval authority delegated to the NAMA Chief Executive and Head of Asset Management & Recovery/Head of Residential Delivery by the Board).
+The Committee is required to operate in a considered and timely manner in order to support efficient credit-related decision making with respect to NAMA's debtor connections.